eccentricOrange/personal-blogs/docs/concepts.md

     As an exercise, you can try to see what happens in the following cases:
     1. The external resistance is 1 kilo-ohm.
     2. The external resistance is also 100 kilo-ohm.
-    3. Someone connects another pull-down resistor of 10 kilo-ohm in parallel to the internal pull-down resistor (hint: model this as resistors in parallel).
+    3. Someone connects an external pull-down resistor of 10 kilo-ohm (hint: model this as resistors in parallel).

 *   **Objective 3: Overriding both the default state and the external resistor**